 - Log in to your Customer Area.

-- Go to the Sub-Merchant Overview, find the account holder, and select Unsuspend Account Holder.
+- Go to Platform> Sub-merchants.
+Find the account holder and select Unsuspend Account Holder.

 After the account holder is unsuspended, the status changes from Suspended to Inactive, allowing you to update the account holder's information.